Letters from Lodi

 Every vineyard and every year is different.
 That's what makes things so interesting.

 Also, I've never seen the Grenache clusters so small, and the canopies are a little lighter.
-I see Phil has removed one of the catch-wires on the south side of the rows to allow the canes to flop over.
-This opens up the canopy a little, while at the same time gives the fruit facing the sun on the south side a little more protection.
+I see Phil has removed one of the catch wires on the south side of the rows to allow the canes to flop over.
+This opens up the canopy a little, while at the same time giving the fruit facing the sun on the south side a little more protection.

-Every year Grenache becomes more and more important to our program which I want to be more Rhône focused, and Abba's the best I've seen.
-At our home vineyard on Bruella Rd. (jut over a mile from Abba Vineyard) we took out a chunk of our Petite Sirah, and last year we planted an acre each of white Rhône varieties — Roussanne, Marsanne, Picpoul blanc and Clairette blanche.
+Every year Grenache becomes more and more important to our program and I want to be more Rhône focused, and Abba's the best I've seen.
+At our home vineyard on Brucella Rd. (just over a mile from Abba Vineyard) we took out a chunk of our Petite Sirah, and last year we planted an acre each of white Rhône varieties — Roussanne, Marsanne, Picpoul blanc, and Clairette Blanche.
 We also planted red Rhônes— Mourvèdre, Grenache, Cinsaut, plus a little Tannat.
 Part of the new plantings, about 5%, are also inter-mixed so that we can do some mixed field blends.

 The home ranch is like Abba Vineyard, on extremely deep, super-sandy soil.
 Pretty ideal.
 This will be an exciting "new" direction for our brand.

-The differences in the vineyards is that you have bigger canes and more canopy on much smaller vines in Bonnotto.
+The difference in the vineyards is that you have bigger canes and more canopy on much smaller vines in Bonnotto.
 The soil is a little richer than most of the east side.
-The vines were originally planted in the 1930s by Ernie Spenker (a cousin of the Spenker family who own the nearby Spenker Ranch/Jessie's Grove estate), and the Bonnottos have been very good about keeping their original, short, gobelet (i.e. "goblet"shaped arms extended from a single head) style training.
+The vines were originally planted in the 1930s by Ernie Spenker (a cousin of the Spenker family who owns the nearby Spenker Ranch/Jessie's Grove estate), and the Bonnottos have been very good about keeping their original, short, goblet (i.e. "goblet" shaped arms extended from a single head) style training.

 This year we're seeing quite a bit more "jacks" (i.e. green undeveloped, seedless berries due to the after-effects of spring millerandage) in Bonnotto, which can be good because it can make a looser cluster, meaning less rot.
 I do see a little rot here and there, but I think it's more from bird pecks.

-TruLux Vineyard (west side vertical cordon trained Zinfandel, 1940s/1970s interplantings)
+TruLux Vineyard (west side vertical cordon trained Zinfandel, 1940s/1970s interplanting)